‘Amoral’ Donald Trump ‘Eats Your Soul,’ Says Former FBI Director James Comey, Confessing It Happened To Him

-As Attorney general William Barr testified to the Senate Judiciary Committee on Wednesday morning, former Federal Bureau of Investigation Director James Comey published an opinion essay in The New York Times, in which he posed the question of why Barr “a bright and accomplished lawyer,” could fall into “channeling” Donald Trump.
+As Attorney general William Barr testified to the Senate Judiciary Committee on Wednesday morning, former Federal Bureau of Investigation Director James Comey published an opinion essay in The New York Time.
+There, he posed the question about how Barr, “a bright and accomplished lawyer,” could fall into “channeling” Donald Trump.
 Comey cited Barr’s frequent use of favorite Trump phrases such as “no collusion” and “spying” as examples of how Barr has seemingly parroted Trump.

 As Inquisitr reported, it was revealed on Tuesday that Russia investigation special counsel Robert Mueller was so disturbed by Barr’s misleading characterization of his report in a four-page letter to Congress on March 24, that Mueller took the extraordinary step of putting his objections in writing.

-Comey in his Times op-ed posed the question of how and why Barr wrote a letter describing the Mueller report that was “so misleading” that it provoked a sharp response from Mueller himself.
+Come, in his Times op-ed, asked how Barr could write a letter describing the Mueller report that was “so misleading” that it provoked a sharp response from Mueller himself.

-Barr answered, that he did have a problem with Comey in the Clinton case, and “said so at the time.”
+Barr answered that he did have a problem with Comey in the Clinton case, and “said so at the time.”
 But at the time, as Goodman noted, Barr wrote a Washington Post op-ed essay titled, “James Comey Did The Right Thing.”

 In his Wednesday New York Times essay, Comey attempted to answer the question of why Barr and other administration officials — including outgoing Deputy Attorney General Rod Rosenstein — appear to fall under Trump’s spell.